 It not only makes the Librium withdrawal symptoms that much more painful than necessary, it also creates a much higher likelihood of experiencing intense and possible fatal withdrawal symptoms such as hallucinations, psychosis, delirium, suicidal behavior, and Grand mal seizures.

 Fortunately, these symptoms can be either greatly lessened or avoided completely through the use of a tapering schedule, which is when, with the help of a doctor, someone is able to slowly reduce their use of Librium in a controlled setting until it becomes safe for them to stop using altogether.

 Once detox is complete, the next step in Librium addiction treatment is entering an addiction recovery treatment program.
 Detox alone is not enough to properly treat a Librium addiction.
 Even though you will no longer have the drug in your system, detox does nothing to change the addictive behaviors that led to the problem in the first place.

-Whether it is done in an inpatient or outpatient basis, addiction recovery treatment programs help address the issues at the heart of someone’s addiction and give them the tools and skills they need to be able to stay sober and successfully manage their addiction in the long-term.
+Whether it is done in an inpatient or outpatient setting, addiction recovery treatment programs help address the issues at the heart of someone’s addiction and give them the tools and skills they need to be able to stay sober and successfully manage their addiction in the long-term.

 Addiction treatment is not a one-size-fits-all situation, and so typically, someone going into an addiction rehabilitation program will work with their counselor or therapist to create a treatment program that is customized to their needs and what will be most effective for them, although it will most likely include at least some of the following elements: